A Statistical Framework to Identify Kinematically Outlying LMC Globular Clusters and Implications for the LMC's Dark Matter Profile: Conclusions

 \section{Conclusions}

 We used \textit{Gaia} DR3 astrometry for 30 LMC Globular Clusters (GCs) with the goal of identifying and characterizing GCs with outlying kinematics.
-We investigated the differences between GC kinematics (both Proper Motions and 3-D velocities) and the kinematics of stars in the LMC disk that surround the GC (surrounding stars).
-The surrounding stars were chosen to be the red clump (RC) stars residing in an annulus around a GC.
+We investigated the differences between GC kinematics (both Proper Motions and 3-D velocities) and the kinematics of stars in the LMC disk that surround the GC (field stars).
+The field stars were chosen to be the red clump (RC) stars residing in an annulus around a GC.

 Proper Motion (PM) and 3-D velocity for each LMC GC was directly sourced from the catalog provided by \cite{bennet2022kinematic}.
-The average velocities and velocity dispersions of the surrounding stars were estimated in two ways: (i) directly using the Gaia DR3 measurements; (ii) using the C22 kinematic model.
-We calculated the mean PM and the associated uncertainty for the surrounding stars following the methodology of \cite{Vasiliev_2018}.
+The average velocities and velocity dispersions of the field stars were estimated in two ways: (i) directly using the Gaia DR3 measurements; (ii) using the C22 kinematic model.
+We calculated the mean PM and the associated uncertainty for the field stars following the methodology of \cite{Vasiliev_2018}.

 We constructed two new statistical metrics to quantify the significance of differences in PM and 3D velocity with respect to the velocity measurement uncertainties and the intrinsic velocity dispersion of the surroundings ($Q_{\rm{err}}$ and $Q_{\rm{disp}}$ respectively, see section \ref{sec:statmetrics}).
 We flagged all GCs with $Q_{\rm{err}} > 3$ and $Q_{\rm{disp}} > 1$ as outliers.
 Thus, GCs that show high values of both $Q_{\rm{err}}$ and $Q_{\rm{disp}}$ have velocity differences with respect to their surroundings that can neither be explained by the errors, nor by the intrinsic velocity dispersion.
-Further, the metrics $Q_{\rm{err}}$ and $Q_{\rm{disp}}$ are evaluated under three different scenarios: (i) considering data derived PMs and PM dispersions for the surrounding stars (\data\ scenario); (ii) considering model derived PMs and PM dispersions for the surrounding stars (\modpm\ scenario); and (iii) model derived 3-D velocities and 3-D velocity dispersions for the surrounding stars (\modrv\ scenario).
+Further, the metrics $Q_{\rm{err}}$ and $Q_{\rm{disp}}$ are evaluated under three different scenarios: (i) considering data derived PMs and PM dispersions for the field stars (\data\ scenario); (ii) considering model derived PMs and PM dispersions for the field stars (\modpm\ scenario); and (iii) model derived 3-D velocities and 3-D velocity dispersions for the field stars (\modrv\ scenario).
 Main results are as follows: